FTBTeam/docs/docs/mods/suite/Quests/Developer/Chapters/Settings.md

 ### Default Quest Size

-Default quest object size in the questbook for this chapter.
+Default quest object size in the quest book for this chapter.
 This can be overridden on a per-quest basis.

 ---